National Security Bureau (Taiwan): Recent events

-In 2004, former US State Department Deputy Assistant Secretary Donald W. Keyser has been arrested by the FBI for illegally handing over documents to two Taiwanese NSB officials who served as intelligence liaison officers in USA.
-Immediately, the director general of NSB, General Hsueh Shih-ming, had recalled crucial intelligence agents from the United States.
+In 2004, former US State Department Deputy Assistant Secretary Donald W. Keyser was arrested by the FBI for illegally handing over documents to two Taiwanese NSB officials who served as intelligence liaison officers in USA.
+Immediately, the director general of the NSB, General Hsueh Shih-ming, recalled crucial intelligence agents from the United States.

 The loyalty of NSB officials to the Democratic Progressive Party is constantly questioned.
 Traditionally, career personnel of law enforcement, intelligence agencies, and military organizations in Taiwan are labeled as pan-blue because most of them have been lifelong Kuomintang members.
 However, while the DPP is in power, the National Security Bureau has been attacked by the KMT and People First Party for alleged abuses of power.
 Despite statements from several NSB Directors General on the political neutrality of the organization, some controversial events have still occurred.

 In 2004, Chen Feng-lin (陳鳳麟), a colonel of the logistics department, Special Service Center, National Security Bureau, confessed that he leaked classified information regarding security measures at President Chen Shui-bian's residence as well as the president's itinerary to Peng Tzu-wen (彭子文), a former director of the center who retired as a major general.
 Peng, a retired one-star general, revealed on TV that he would not "take a bullet for President Chen."
 In August 2005, Peng Tzu-wen was indicted for leaking national secrets on TV and for potentially putting Chen's life in jeopardy.

+In April 2025, the NSB reported an uptick in disinformation by the Chinese Communist Party compared to the previous year, including increased use of artificial intelligence.